mcdermottm/gatortype/README.md

 # gatortype
 An alligator learns to type

+FOR WINDOWS:
-When you clean the Debug folder, copy the DLL files from /dll/ into the debug folder.
+copy the DLL files from your installation of SFML's bin folder into the debug directory next to src